 The Taco Bar is open only sporadically and is ok for a quick bite if you are hungry.
 On the whole, we tend to get dressed and head inside to one of the much better dining options inside the Mandalay Bay, The Sea breeze cafe is excellent and the border gill does good Mexican Food overlooking the pool!

 Drinks are uniform across all pool areas and bars.
 So it doesn’t matter which bar you hit.
 Service will be fastest at the Bikini Bar, but if you can hail a cocktail waitress, or have host service at your reserved seating drinks will be brought right to you.

-Prices are typical Las VEgas Pool Prices, which are bordering on extortionate!
-The first few times you visit you may be a little flabergasted at the prices charged, but this is just how Vegas works!
+Prices are typical Las Vegas Pool Prices, which are bordering on extortionate!
+The first few times you visit you may be a little flabbergasted at the prices charged, but this is just how Vegas works!

 Imported and Domestic beers weigh in at $10 each along with a small craft selection.
-You can ring this down to $8.33 by buying a bucket of 6.
-These come in a Ice filled Bucket that should survice the Vegas heat for a good while.
+You can ring this down to $8.33 by buying a bucket of 6 or $50.
+These come in an Ice filled Bucket that should survive the Vegas heat for a good while.
 6 beers is a good amount for anyone for one sitting, but great if there is a group of you drinking, and remember these are sealed bottles so if you don’t finish you can always take it with you.

 Cocktails come in either 12oz cups at $14-16 each or jumbo 32oz Suvineer mugs at $27-29 and you can add extra shots for $4 each, advisable as they tend to be pretty watered down.
 These are sweet pre-mixed cocktails and quite away from Artisan Creations but really that is what you want to cool you down in the heat of a Las Vegas summer!
 They do at least use premium Spirits in most of the drinks.